The Difference Between Hemp Extract And CBD Oil

 The term hemp extract refers to the components of the whole hemp plant.

-Full-spectrum hemp extract or full-spectrum CBD oil contains CBD, terpenes, other cannabinoids, and healthy compounds.
+Broad-spectrum hemp extract or broad-spectrum CBD oil contains CBD, terpenes, other cannabinoids, and healthy compounds.>

 These compounds bring about the entourage effect, which refers to all the compounds enhancing each other’s effects.